-While I have not conducted an official study like Barna, I have been outspoken about the Christian foundation for our business for almost eight years now.
+While I have not conducted an official study like Barna, I have been outspoken about the Christian foundation for our business for almost fourteen years now.
 I have never been confronted by anyone claiming offense at our beliefs.
 I have had a couple of email complaints (literally 2 or 3) stating they would not purchase from us due to our Christian witness.
 I am also certain that we have had customers walk away, but just not voice their opinion.
 I don’t doubt that at all.

 But really, how many do you think make up that group?
 If your experience DOUBLED that of the Barna study, would 6% kill your business?
 Do you really fear the size of that group more than you trust God at His Word?
 He promises to meet our needs (Philippians 4:19).
 He promises if we will seek Him first, he will add “these things” (Matthew 6:33).
 God is faithful to make good on His promises (Deuteronomy 7:9).
 Trust Him to do just that!

 What are you really afraid of?